BibliothecaDAO/master-scroll/docs/adventurers/loot-fountains.md

 ### Inflation Rate

-The actual inflation rate will be finalised on a vote by the hybrid DAO, however, our proposal is as follows:
+The actual inflation rate will be finalized on a vote by the hybrid DAO, however, our proposal is as follows:

 - 1 Distil event per 604800s (1 Week)
 - 25 $LORDS to Distil a Bag